djvaroli/cinemai/README.md

 # CinemAI

 ## Overview
-The follwoing repo contains an implementation for a LLM-based chatbot designed designed to respond to queries about movies using a Neo4j graph database.
-The assistant is implemented using LangChain, Neo4j, and OpenAI's GPT models to process queries, interact with the database, and generate responses.
+The follwoing repo contains an implementation for a LLM-based chatbot designed to respond to queries about movies using a Neo4j graph database.
+The assistant is implemented using LangChain, Neo4j (sandbox), and OpenAI's GPT models to process queries, interact with the database, and generate responses.
 The assistant is also capable of accepting user feedback and using it to improve future responses.

 ## Features
 - **Multiple Language Models**: Supports various GPT models (GPT-4, GPT-4 Turbo, GPT-3.5, GPT-3.5 Turbo).
 Can be customized using the `--model` flag.